 Also sent by Rex, this one is a little trickier to date.
 The Rotunda is there, but the swimming pool and boating pools are gone, and is that a Seacat moored in the outer harbour?
 Maybe early 90's?

-In contrast, this is what you were able to see at the harbour in 2014.
+This is what you were able to see at the harbour in 2014.
 It was a lookout made of bamboo which straddled the railway line leading into the defunct harbour station.
-They told us it was art.
+They told us it was art, I guess it took quite a while to assemble.
 It has now been dismantled.

-This is a great shot, taken by Ian Lacey It shows part of the Lower Leas Coastal Park, the sad site where the Rotunda once stood, and what used to be the Marine Gardens Pavilion, and last I heard was the Onyx Club.
+This is a great shot, taken by Ian Lacey It shows part of the Lower Leas Coastal Park, the sad site where the Rotunda once stood, and what used to be the Marine Gardens Pavilion, and last I heard was the Onyx Club (Since demolished).
 As you can see, behind that was being used as a lorry park.
-Still visible is the Pilot's Tower, which has now been demolished, pics of that to come.
+Still visible is the Pilot's Tower, which has also been demolished, pics of that to come.

 Lots of people watching the activity going on in the harbour that day.
-But there was lots to see with two ferries unloading and a fellow in a row boat doing something with the sailing boat.
-Most of the buildings you see here have now been demolished as of 2014 with the exception of the Harbour Master House, and the cafe to the right of it.
-Plus part of the station canopy has been retained, along with what remains of the Customs House as mentioned at the top of the page.
+But there was lots to see with three ferries unloading or is the nearest one on fire?
+If that is smoke, it doesn't look very dark, so maybe it is steam.
+There is also a fellow in a row boat doing something with the sailing boat.
+Most of the buildings you see here have now been demolished with the exception of the Harbour Master House.
+Plus the station has been refurbished, and what is left of the Custom House is still there as mentioned at the top of the page.
+The signal box is now a café.

 In the background you can see the first stage of the replacement of the Royal Pavilion Hotel.
 The seaward end was demolished, and what was then called the Motel Burstin was built onto the Pavilion, giving a rather odd shaped edifice.